 Environment

-• air pollution – especially greenhouse gas (GHG) emissions and carbon footprint
+- air pollution – especially greenhouse gas (GHG) emissions and carbon footprint, including Scope 1, 2, and 3 emissions

 Social

-• working conditions and fair labor practices – including those of suppliers and the supply chain
+- working conditions and fair labor practices – including those of suppliers and the supply chain, as required by CSDDD and LkSG

 Governance

-Governance assesses how well a business is governed, the composition and transparency of its Board of Directors, and the degree to which governance practices identify, manage, and mitigate the environmental and social impacts of a business.
+Governance assesses how well a business is governed and examines the composition and transparency of its Board of Directors.
+It also evaluates the degree to which governance practices identify, manage, and mitigate the environmental and social impacts of a business.
+Under CSRD’s ESRS G1 standard, governance disclosures now include specific requirements around business conduct, anti-corruption, and supply chain due diligence oversight at board level.
 Governance should include an assessment of:

-• board understanding of and commitment to ESG
+- board understanding of and commitment to ESG, including oversight of CSDDD and CSRD compliance

 Why is ESG Important for Companies and Their Boards?